-Monitoring of the Structure was undertaken on the 30th of September and the 1st of October 2024 for this research.
+Monitoring of the house started in late August 2024 for this research.
 A daytime inspection of the house was undertaken.
-Bat species utilise features and structures within the landscape throughout different parts of the year for varying parts of their annual cycle.
+As mentioned, bat species utilise features and structures within the landscape throughout different parts of the year for varying parts of their annual cycle.
 To understand the seasonal variation of roost requirements the below is useful